Challenge Your DWI Charge

 In Maryland, adhering to the established Blood Alcohol Concentration (BAC) levels is paramount for every driver steering through its roadways.
 The legal limit stands at 0.08% for general drivers, while for commercial vehicle operators, it slims down to 0.04%.
 Novice drivers under the age of 21 are held to a stringent zero-tolerance policy.
 Surpassing these limits not only poses threats to road safety but also instigates severe legal repercussions.

 We know that facing a DWI charge in Maryland can be overwhelming.
-The state categorizes DWI (Driving While Impaired) charges based on factors such as the level of intoxication, prior offenses, and any aggravating circumstances.
+The state categorizes DWI charges based on factors such as the level of intoxication, prior offenses, and any aggravating circumstances.
 Here’s a breakdown of the different levels of DWI charges you might encounter.

-1. First-Time Offenders.
+- First-Time Offenders.
 A first-time DWI offense typically involves a blood alcohol content (BAC) of 0.08% to 0.14%.
 Penalties may include a fine, license suspension, probation, or even jail time.
-If you’re facing a first-time charge, a DWI attorney MD can help you understand your rights and potential defenses.
+If you’re facing a first-time charge, our attorney can help you understand your rights and potential defenses.

-2. Aggravated DWI.
+- Aggravated DWI.
 If your BAC is 0.15% or higher, or if there were aggravating factors such as having a minor in the vehicle, you may face an aggravated DWI charge.
 The penalties for aggravated DWI are more severe, including longer license suspension, higher fines, and longer potential jail sentences.
-It’s important to have a DWI attorney MD to advocate for you in these cases.
+It’s important to have our legal team to advocate for you in these cases.

-3. Repeat Offenders.
+- Repeat Offenders.
 Repeated DWI offenses carry more severe penalties in Maryland.
 For a second offense, you could face mandatory jail time, longer license suspension, higher fines, and possibly the requirement to install an ignition interlock device on your vehicle.
-Penalties increase with each subsequent offense, and having a DWI attorney MD can make a significant difference in reducing the impact on your life.
+Penalties increase with each subsequent offense, and having our lawyer can make a significant difference in reducing the impact on your life.

-5. Commercial Driver’s License (CDL) Holders.
+- Commercial Driver’s License (CDL) Holders.
 For CDL holders, the standards are stricter.
 A BAC of just 0.04% can lead to a DWI charge.
 Penalties may include disqualification from operating commercial vehicles, even for a first-time offense.
-The impact on your livelihood can be severe, making it essential to handle these cases with the help of an experienced attorney.
+The impact on your livelihood can be severe, making it essential to handle these cases with the help of our experienced attorney.

-7. Administrative Penalties In addition to criminal charges, a DWI can lead to administrative penalties from the Maryland Motor Vehicle Administration (MVA).
+- Administrative Penalties In addition to criminal charges, a DWI can lead to administrative penalties from the Maryland Motor Vehicle Administration (MVA).
 These penalties include automatic license suspension, mandatory alcohol education or treatment programs, and the installation of an ignition interlock device on your vehicle.
-You have the option to challenge these penalties, but the process is time-sensitive, so consulting with an attorney promptly is important.
+You have the option to challenge these penalties, but the process is time-sensitive, so consulting with our attorney promptly is important.

 Dealing with a DWI charge in Maryland is serious, regardless of the level of the charge.
 At The Law Firm of Frederick J. Brynn, P.C., we’re here to guide you through every step.
 If you or someone you know is facing a DWI charge, reach out to us today for a consultation.
-Attorney Stephen Brennwald specializes in both criminal defense and personal injury and is uniquely suited for the task at hand.
+Our attorneys Stephen F. Brennwald and Frederick J. Bryan handle both criminal defense and personal injury cases, so we’re uniquely suited for the task at hand.
 We’re here to help you protect your future.
-Speak with our MD DWI attorney for help.
+Reach out to our MD DWI lawyer team today for help.

 The Law Firm of Frederick J. Brynn, P.C., MD DWI Attorney